MoritzLost/ProcessWireDev/site/03-templating-and-development/02-twig-custom-functionality-and-extensions.md

 ```
 {% endraw %}

-### Encapsulate custom functionality in a portable Twig extension
+## Encapsulate custom functionality in a portable Twig extension

 The examples above are very general, so you'll want to have them available in every project you start.
 The logical next step is to put your utility function into a separate library that you can simply pull into your projects with git or Composer.
 It's really easy to wrap functions like those demonstrated above in a custom Twig extension.
-I like to group related functionality into wrapper classes with static public methods, because their easier to autoload.
-For example, the string utility functions above can be grouped in a `StringUtility` class:
+I like to group related functionality into wrapper classes with static public methods, because classes are easier to autoload than functions.
+For example, the string utility function above can be grouped in a `StringUtilities` class:

 ```php
 // src/php/StringUtilities.php